 Report a Business for Charging a Credit Card Fee

-The rules for charging a fee to use a credit card are strict.
-Here’s how to report businesses who are charging to use a credit card improperly.
-However, before filing a report, it’s important to make sure that the business you want to file a report about is applying surcharges in a non-compliant way.
+The rules for businesses charging a fee when a customer uses a credit card are well-defined by both card brand policies and numerous State mandates.
+Below we will cover how to report businesses that are charging fees for card payments at the point of sale.
+However, before filing a report, it's important to make sure that the business you want to file a report about is applying surcharges in a non-compliant way.
+We'll cover what to look for below:

 Visa’s Policies for Credit Card Surcharging